LifelikeDev/LifelikeDev/README.md

 ## Hi, I'm Ivan 👋
 ### Welcome to my profile

-I am a Software Engineer & Web Designer who works hard to become better each and every day 🚀✈
+I am a Software Engineer who works hard to become better each and every day 🚀✈

 ### Technologies & Tools
 <span>